sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 Getting stable metrics is hard.
 If you are in any doubt, look at [Performance Matters" by Emery Berger](https://www.youtube.com/watch?v=r-TLSBdHe1A).

-If you have throttled the internet connection, deployed on a stable server there aree still some things you can do.
+If you have throttled the internet connection, deployed on a stable server there are still some things you can do.

-You can also use a replay server to try to minimize the noice.
+You can also use a replay server to try to minimize the noise.
 The sitespeed.io Docker container includes [WebPageReplay](https://www.sitespeed.io/documentation/sitespeed.io/webpagereplay/), Mozilla uses [mitmproxy](https://mitmproxy.org).

-Another way is to look at metrics thrends and compare metrics with one week back in time to find regressions.
+Another way is to look at metrics trends and compare metrics with one week back in time to find regressions.
 This is a technique that [Timo Tijhof](https://twitter.com/TimoTijhof) been using for a long time and we adopted it in sitespeed.io years ago.

 ![Compare one week back]({{site.baseurl}}/img/compare-one-week-back.png) {: .img-thumbnail}